PauloPHLP/JavaScript-FlopouTheBird/README.md

 ## 🔎️ Description

-Flappy Bird copy made with HTML and JavaScript.
+A copy of the Flappy Bird game made with HTML and JavaScript.

 ## 🚀️ Technologies